-The battery power level gauge located on the bow panel of some type of boat provides you the remaining voltage of the trolling motor deep cycle battery.
+The battery power level gauge located on the bow panel of some types of boats provides you with the remaining voltage of the trolling motor deep cycle battery.
 Check the gauge on a regular basis when you are using your trolling motor.
-If the battery voltage is low and your boat is equipped with a battery charger, turn the charger on whenever your boat is connected to shore power.
+If the battery voltage is low and your boat is equipped with a battery charger, turn the charger on whenever your boat is connected to shore power or once the boat is out of water and is on a trailer.
 Otherwise, remove your battery from the compartment and charge it with a battery charger.